 Whether eggs are involved or not, piping bags come in contact with workers’ hands all day and for that reason alone, all pastry bags should be emptied and cleaned after every shift.
 They should be dried before their next use.
-I once worked in a bakery that used a swivel towel rack like this to dry pastry bags.
+I once worked in a bakery that used a swivel towel rack like this (commission earned) to dry pastry bags.
 The advantages of a swivel towel rack is that it’s affordable and doesn’t take up much space.

-Cloth pastry bags eventually grow soiled and moldy, especially when they are not properly cleaned so they must be replaced periodically.
+Cloth pastry bags (commission earned) eventually grow soiled and moldy, especially when they are not properly cleaned so they must be replaced periodically.
 Cloth bags are the most likely to weep their contents through the fabric so the bag gets oily, making it harder to hold.

 THE SAFE BET: Disposable Pastry Bags

-Disposable pastry bags are the most sanitary option.
+Disposable pastry bags (commission earned) are the most sanitary option.
 They are cheap and can be bought in large rolls.
 The cost is negligible, especially since they may be cleaned by hand and reused a few times.
 I recommend 18” or larger bag.

 Parchment Paper Piping Cones Option